rcmdnk/ec2/README.md

 Alternatively, put [bin/ec2](bin/ec2) anywhere in PATH.
 In that case, install the AWS CLI separately.

-Install the released command with [mise](https://mise.jdx.dev/) and its GitHub backend:
+Or install the released command with [mise](https://mise.jdx.dev/) using its GitHub backend:

 ```sh